Pronunciation: mon te LOO kast

 You should not use montelukast if you are allergic to it.

-- asthma, or a history of severe allergic reaction to aspirin.
+- asthma, or a history of severe allergic reaction (sneezing, runny or stuffy nose, wheezing, shortness of breath) after taking aspirin or another NSAID.

 The chewable tablet may contain phenylalanine.
-Talk to your doctor before using this form of montelukast if you have phenylketonuria (PKU).
+Tell your doctor if you have phenylketonuria (PKU).

 How should I take montelukast?